 Jump in your time machine and get ready to travel back to the days before photoshop and Instagram!
-These vintage photographs will take you on a trip into simpler times; when flower children could be found groovin’ their way to Woodstock, or Jimi Hendrix shooting some pool at a friend’s house.
-There’s something special about these retro photos that make us smile; they capture raw emotion without any need for editing or filters!
-So strap in, because it’s time for a nostalgic journey filled with good.
+These vintage photographs will take you on a trip into simpler times; when flower children could be found groovin' their way to Woodstock, or Jimi Hendrix shooting some pool at a friend's house.
+There's something special about these retro photos that make us smile; they capture raw emotion without any need for editing or filters!
+Read on for a nostalgic journey filled with good.
 Imagine playing pool with Jimi Hendrix in 1967...

 The 1950s Were A Time To Bring A Date To The Drive-In